jasonzenarosa/adventure-game-engine/README.md

 # cyoa-engine
 ## Introduction
 The Choose Your Own Adventure Engine is a framework designed to streamline the creation of choose-your-own-adventure games.
-By creating this project, I was able to practice utilizing classes, files, and multilevel linked lists, while demostrating principles of object-oriented programming.
+By creating this project, I was able to practice utilizing classes, files, and multilevel linked lists, while demonstrating principles of object-oriented programming.
 The CYOA Engine was written entirely using vanilla Python 3.9.

 ## Making a CYOA Game